 There is one iconic dress and style for 80s weddings, and that is Princess Diana.
 Puffy-shouldered dress, ribbon and lace details, a long veil and smouldering eyes will nail this look for you.

-Whatever you choose, do respect your personal style.
-Your wedding is not the time to choose accessories that you’re not 100% comfortable wearing.
-The key is to go with your heart and consider how the each piece makes you feel.
-If you feel excited and can’t wait to wear them on your wedding day, you can’t go wrong!
+Whatever you choose, always respect your personal style.
+Your wedding is not the time to choose accessories that you’re not 100% comfortable with.
+Be it shoes, a necklace or a veil, the key is to go with your heart and consider how each piece makes you feel.
+If you feel excited and can’t wait to wear it on your wedding day, then you can’t go wrong!

 Discover more